Litmus Guide to getting a first rating

 This guide seeks to throw more light on the reality and help insurance and reinsurance market participants make the most effective use of ratings.
 The guide gives a plain English explanation of the intentions of the rating agencies, compares their approaches, looking at the differences between ‘interactive’, unsolicited and ‘pi’ ratings and their performance.
 We also cover the business models of the agencies, the use of capital models, ‘group’ ratings, ratings notching and debt ratings, the impact of sovereign ratings on insurance ratings, the Lloyd’s market and ratings for start-up entities.

-To contact us about either of these guides or for a complimentary hard copy please email: email@example.com
+To contact us about any of these guides or for a complimentary hard copy please email: email@example.com